 Java Scanner Delimiter

-By default, the Scanner class uses the whitespace, like spaces and the Enter key to separate the input value.
-However, this can be changed by using the useDelimiter() method, which allows the users to define a custom delimiter like commas, semicolons, or any other character of the users’ choice.
+By default, the Scanner class uses whitespace, like spaces and the Enter key, to separate the input value.
+However, this can be changed by using the useDelimiter() method, which allows developers to define a custom delimiter like commas, semicolons, or any other character according to the type of input you expect from the users.

 Example: Using a Comma as a Delimiter